 Place the plain flour, caster sugar and bicarbonate of soda in a large bowl.
 Add the cubed butter and rub with your fingers until the mixture resembles breadcrumbs.

 In a separate small bowl, whisk the egg yolk with white wine.
 Pour it into the flour mixture and knead for 10 minutes until you have a smooth dough.
 The long kneading process makes sure air bubbles are trapped inside the pastry, which will create lovely blistered cannoli.

 Roll out the dough on a surface lightly dusted with flour.
 It should be paper-thin, almost see-through.
 Using a 10 cm round cutter or a template, cut out 10-12 circles.

 Wrap each circle tightly around greased cannoli mould (if you don’t have moulds, see text above – we have suggestions) using a little egg white to seal it together firmly.

 Fill a small saucepan 2/3 full of oil and heat to 180° C. Lower down two cannoli at a time into hot oil and fry for 30-40 seconds.
 They should look bubbly and golden brown when done.
 Place them on a plate lined with a paper towel to cool.
 As soon as they are cool enough to handle, carefully remove the cannoli from their moulds in a gentle twisting motion.

 Repeat with the rest of your cannoli.
 And leave them all to cool down completely, whilst you make the filling.

-We will be posting our favourite cannoli filling recipes over the coming year, so keep an eye out.
+If you are wondering what to fill your cannoli shells with, we will be posting our favourite cannoli filling recipes over the coming year, so keep an eye out.
 The first one, Campari & White Chocolate Filling is here for your to try already!
-For other Italian inspired desserts, have a look at our recipes below:
+For other Italian-inspired desserts, have a look at our recipes below: